Francis James

-Alfred Francis James (21 April 1918 – 24 August 1992) was an Australian publisher known for being imprisoned in China as a spy.
+Alfred Francis Phillip James (21 April 1918 – 24 August 1992) was an Australian publisher known for being imprisoned in China as a spy.

-Early life
+Early life and education

-James was born in Queenstown, Tasmania, the son of an Anglican priest.
+Alfred Francis Phillip James was born on 21 April 1918 in Queenstown, Tasmania the son of an Anglican priest.
 His early life was unsettled as his father moved between parishes.
 He attended Fort Street High School in 1932 and then later attended Canberra Grammar School in 1934, meeting his lifelong friend Gough Whitlam (who later became Prime Minister of Australia).
 He was expelled the next year after a theological dispute with the headmaster.
 He completed his Leaving Certificate in 1936.

 Between 1937 and 1939 James served with the Royal Australian Air Force (RAAF).
 At the outbreak of World War II, James travelled to Britain and joined the Royal Air Force, enlisting on the last day of the Battle of Britain.
 After pilot training and operations, he was shot down over France on Anzac Day, 25 April 1942, receiving severe burns to his face and eyes.
 He was captured, caused a great deal of trouble in German military hospitals and POW camps, and was then repatriated, through Cairo Red Cross, because of his injuries.
 He was formally invalided out of the Royal Air Force in April 1945 and received a Totally and Permanently Incapacitated pension from the British Government for the rest of his life.
 In the same month he married Joyce Staff in London.